TrogloGeek/prestashop-tggatos-module/README.md

-# TggAtos Module for Prestashop 1.5
+# TggAtos Module for Prestashop 1.5 and Prestashop 1.6
 ## ATOS SIPS 600 payment gateway

 ###### This module helped you earning money ?